TonyDorek/eir-part_1/README.md

     ```bash
     git clone https://github.com/sunshineharry/VrepSimulink.git
     ```
-    And copy the auxiliary file matlab/aux/SetObjectPosition.m inside it from the project repository;
+    And copy the auxiliary file '*matlab/aux/SetObjectPosition.m*' inside it from the project repository;

-3. Move the support repository inside one of the MATLAB search path (or simply add its absolute path in the MATLAB list of paths);
+3. Move the support repository inside one of the MATLAB search paths (or simply add its absolute path in the MATLAB list of paths).

 ## Usage

-Instructions on how to run the MATLAB scripts, Simulink and CoppeliaSIM model.
+Instructions on how to execute the code:

-1. Open the CoppeliaSim scene ingenuity.ttt inside folder **coppeliasim** and also the **matlab** folder in MATLAB
+1. Open the CoppeliaSim file '*ingenuity.ttt*' in folder **coppeliasim** and also the **matlab** folder in MATLAB;

-2. Run the program in the following order:
+2. Run the programs in the following order:
-    - dfl_params.m
+    - *dfl_params.m*
-    - ingenuity.ttt (run the simulation)
+    - *ingenuity.ttt* (start the simulation)
-    - dfl_model.slx (run the simulation)
+    - *dfl_model.slx*
-    - Ingenuity.ttt (stop the simulation)
+    - *ingenuity.ttt* (stop the simulation)
     - dfl_plotting.m

-Some graphs and plots about the robot trajectory can be appreciated both in the scene simulated in CoppeliaSIM and in MATLAB.
+A couple of graphs and plots about the robot trajectory can be appreciated both in the scene simulated in CoppeliaSim and in MATLAB.